• Skip to main content

 overhead view of loaf of fresh bread with two slices cut

 When we lived in England last year there was something about the food that I noticed that was quite different.
 In particular, no matter what kind of bread I bought there it would go moldy very quickly.
 (Produce too!)
-I got in the habit of buying fresh bread at the bakery every two or three days rather than counting on a loaf lasting the week.

 When we moved back to the US I didn't think much of it until one day recently when I realized that we had the same packs of sandwich bread and hamburger buns on the kitchen counter for about three weeks and they never molded.